Advanced Process Modelling

 The combination of advanced process models and optimisation techniques resulted in an improvement in process economics of tens of millions of Euros over the original design, which was performed using traditional process simulation techniques.

 There are many similar examples in all areas of the process industries.
-Typical application areas are those that involve complex physical and chemical phenomena, such as reaction engineering, crystallization, complex separation processes and fuel cell component and system design.
+Typical application areas are those that involve complex physical and chemical phenomena, such as reaction engineering, crystallization or complex separation processes, as well as areas such asfuel cell component and system design.

 These processes are often at the heart of the value chain, and thus where the most value can be realised.